M-UnityDev/UESC/README.md

 Then run a script, specify a path to the file you want to translate, and provide any corrections if needed

-At the end of execution the script will create a edited copy of provided file in the original's path with ```[TRANSLATED]``` at the end of it's extension
+At the end of execution the script will create an edited copy of provided file in the original's path with ```[TRANSLATED]``` at the end of it's extension